 Our West County office is a popular place.
-With the rise in population in West County and surrounding areas, we have been honored to help thousands who live in the community.
+With the rise in population in West County and surrounding areas, we have been honored to help thousands of children and adults who live in the surrounding community and schools.
 But it goes beyond that.
-Our licensed counselors have master’s degrees in education, philosophy and social work.
-They have decades of experience, have earned Nationally Accredited Certification in substance abuse, behavior therapy and employee assistance.
-Most important, they treat every client, man, woman, child, young, old, with the same love and compassion taught by Jesus Christ, without any prejudice to ethnicity, color, religion, sex, physical appearance, income or views.
-They are simple compassionate people helping their neighbor.
+Our licensed counselors have decades of experience, have earned Nationally Accredited Certification in substance abuse, behavior therapy and employee assistance, and they understand their clients’ journeys, treating each person individually, according to their needs and diagnoses.
+Most importantly, our clinicians treat every client with compassion and dignity.

 Time to Meet the West County Staff

-Mary Anne earned her bachelor’s from Maryville University with a double major in psychology and sociology.
-She earned her master’s in social work, with a concentration in health and mental health and with a specialization in family therapy, from Washington University’s George Warren Brown School of Social Work.
-She provides clinical supervision for CFS’ office-based clinicians.
+Mary Anne earned her bachelor’s from Maryville University with a double major in Psychology and Sociology.
+She earned her master’s in Social Work with a concentration in health and mental health and with a specialization in family therapy from Washington University’s George Warren Brown School of Social Work.
 In addition, she provides therapy primarily to adults, couples, and families dealing with a broad range of issues, including mood disorders, codependency, relationship issues, divorce, illness, and unemployment-related issues.
-The focus of Mary Anne’s continuing education is cognitive behavioral therapy.
+The focus of Mary Anne’s continuing education is Cognitive Behavioral Therapy (CBT).
 Her additional training includes clinical supervision and mediation of business, family, and divorce issues.

-Lesa earned both her bachelor’s in social work and her bachelor’s in child and family development from the University of Missouri-Columbia.
-She earned her master’s in social work, with a specialization in family therapy, from Washington University’s George Warren Brown School of Social Work.
-She provides counseling for adults, couples, and children with a wide range of issues, including mood disorders and codependency as well as behavior, relationship, and divorce issues.
-She is trained in trauma-focused cognitive behavioral therapy (TF-CBT) to work with traumatized children.
-She also is a Love & Logic for Parenting class instructor.
-In addition, she has received Level I training in the Gottman method of couples counseling.
+Lesa earned both bachelor’s in Social Work and in Child and Family Development from the University of Missouri-Columbia.
+She earned her master’s in Social Work, with a specialization in family therapy from Washington University’s George Warren Brown School of Social Work.
+She provides counseling for adults, couples, and children with a wide range of issues, including mood disorders and codependency, as well as behavior, relationship, and divorce issues.
+She is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to work with traumatized children.
+She also is a Parenting the Love & Logic Way instructor.
+In addition, she has received Level I training in the Gottman Method of couples counseling.
 As a counselor in our School Partnership Program, Lesa provides therapy for children as well as parenting education and support in Catholic grade schools.
 The focus of her continuing education is TF-CBT.

-Carolyn earned her Bachelor’s degree in Child Development from Tufts University.
-In 1978, she earned her Master’s in Clinical Social Work from Simmons College, Boston, Massachusetts.
-Over the past 30 years she has provided assessment and psychotherapy for adolescents, adults, couples and families in a variety of settings: in-patient hospitals, agencies, in private practice and has collaborated with numerous Employee Assistance Programs.
-Carolyn has helped clients cope with a broad range of issues including depression, anxiety, marital/family discord, co-dependency, ADHD, Autism Spectrum Disorder as well as providing support for parents of children with special needs.
-Her continuing education has focused on Cognitive Behavioral Therapy, Mood Disorders and Marital Therapy.
+Carolyn earned a bachelor’s in Child Development from Tufts University.
+In 1978, she earned her master’s in Clinical Social Work from Simmons College in Boston.
+Over the past 30 years, Carolyn has provided assessment and psychotherapy for adolescents, adults, couples and families in a variety of settings: in-patient hospitals, agencies, private practice, and has collaborated with numerous Employee Assistance Programs.
+Carolyn has helped clients cope with a broad range of issues including depression, anxiety, marital/family discord, co-dependency, ADHD, Autism Spectrum Disorder, as well as providing support for parents of children with special needs.
+Her continuing education has focused on Cognitive Behavioral Therapy (CBT), Mood Disorders and Marital Therapy.
 She has received advanced training in Couple Therapy from The Family Institute of Cambridge in Massachusetts.